 Serious injuries require time to heal, and that may require missing work for weeks or months.
 Recovery might also include expensive physical therapy or rehabilitation.
 In the meantime, medical bills are mounting.
 You may have little or no income to pay them off.
 Don’t get buried in medical debt.
 The truck accident lawyers at Derek L. Hall, PC have the experience to seek compensation for those bills.

-Who Could Be At-Fault for a Commercial Truck Accident?
+Who Could Be At-Fault for a Commercial Semi-Truck Accident in Mississippi?

 Any number of people or entities may be found liable after a truck accident.
 Beyond the drivers, the trucking company might bear some responsibility for failing to hire a qualified professional or failing to properly train drivers.
 The trucking company may also be liable for failing to follow up on routine drug screenings or truck maintenance.